 Locations: Alabama, Arkansas, Arizona, California, Colorado, Florida, Georgia, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Missouri, Mississippi, Montana, North Carolina, Nebraska, New Mexico, Nevada, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia

-Based on the multitude of states listed here, it seems like Freddy’s would be a huge chain with the reach of Burger King.
-Or at least Whataburger.
-But that’s not the case.
-In fact, while it’s in more states than In-N-Out, Freddy's has many fewer locations; it recently opened its 300th, while INO has over 300, with plans to open hundreds more.
-But it has a lot in common with the California cult chain: a nostalgic bent to its interior design (checkerboard floors, bright red booths out of an old-school diner), fantastic burgers, and superior customer service.
+Given the number of states listed above, it's surprising the number of people who've never heard of Freddy's.
+On some levels it resembles a less geographically concentrated In n Out: a nostalgic bent to its interior design (checkerboard floors, bright red booths out of an old-school diner), fantastic burgers, and superior customer service.
 But let’s talk about those burgers!
 They’re called steakburgers, but they don’t have the thickness of a T-bone.
 They’re thin as can be -- order a double, for sure -- and the edges are a crispy delight.
 And they’re also hot!
 When you bite into one, steam can sometimes hit you square in the face, which is something of a Freddy’s signature.
 The chain started in 2002 in Wichita, Kansas as a throwback to the place the namesake loved to go as a kid.
 Yep, Freddy’s a real dude.
 You’ll also find custard (no weak soft-serve here), hot dogs, and even patty melts.
 Shoestring fries and fried pickles are also a hit, and will ensure you don’t leave hungry.